-Contributed to Did not contribute to
+Contributed to Pension Savings Did Not Contribute to Pensions Savings

-pension savings pensions savings

-(percent of the group in the column) 1
+(percent of the group in the column)

 Income below the median 28.8 85.2

 Belongs to the top Quintile 31.0 1.8

 Private sector 65.8 92.2

 Married 72.1 49.2

 Spouse contributes to a pension arrangement 41.7 17.1

 Under the age of 30 17.8 41.2

 Not liable for tax 28.4 70.8

 Employer with less than 100 employees 29.2 67.5

 Lives in an Arab town or village 6.6 13.6

-1 Relates to men aged 22-67 and women aged 21-62 who have worked for at least 4 months.
+&lt;sup>1 Relates to men aged 22-67 and women aged 21-62 who have worked for at least 4 months.

-Among workers that did not contribute in 2007, about 815 thousand also worked in 2008; they constituted the main target population of the arrangement.29 Of them, 51 percent began to contribute, which is much higher than in previous years.
-For example, only 18 percent of the 930 thousand workers that had not contributed in 2006 started to contribute in 2007.
-In addition, the percentage of workers with the same employer who stopped contributing declined, though by a small magnitude: from 4 percent in 2007 to 3 percent in 2008.
+Among workers that did not contribute in 2007, about 815 thousand also worked in 2008; they constituted the main target population of the arrangement.
+Of them, 51 per cent began to contribute, which is much higher than in previous years.
+For example, only 18 per cent of the 930 thousand workers that had not contributed in 2006 started to contribute in 2007.
+In addition, the percentage of workers with the same employer who stopped contributing declined, though by a small magnitude: from 4 per cent in 2007 to 3 per cent in 2008.
 The increase in the proportion that began contributing is evidence of the major effect that the mandatory pension arrangement had on saving patterns.
 Still, a large percentage of workers did not comply.
-Of the workers that did not begin contributing, only one-third switched employer in 2008 and worked less than nine
+Of the workers that did not begin contributing, only one-third switched employer in 2008 and worked less than nine months with the new employer, which would potentially provide a legal reason for them not starting to contribute.